ymolists/website/src/routes/blog/self-host-your-gitpod.md

 Gitpod Self-Hosted is free for up to three users.
 If you're a small shop that will get you up and running.
 If you need more, there is a [free one-month unlimited license](https://gitpod.io/selfhosted-trial) available.
-In case you need support running your PoC in-house please [reach out](mailto:contact@gitpod.io) and we'll be happy to help.
+In case you need support running your PoC in-house please [email us](mailto:contact@gitpod.io) and we'll be happy to help.
 Our remodeled [community](https://community.gitpod.io/) will also fill with helpful tips and tricks regarding Gitpod Self-Hosted.

 We are absolutely thrilled to see Gitpod and its community growing.